On today’s date in 1853, the first steam locomotive built in present-day Canada was completed by Toronto Locomotive Works (TLW).

 2000 ‘TORONTO‘ COIN

-In 2000, the Royal Canadian Mint feature the Toronto on a $20 silver hologram coin as part of its “Transportation” series.
+In 2000, the Royal Canadian Mint featured the Toronto on a $20 silver hologram coin as part of its “Transportation” series.

-The coin, whose design features a hologram depicting the iconic train, has a weight of 31.1 grams, a diameter of 38 millimetres and a mintage of 44,367 pieces.
+The coin, whose design features a hologram depicting the iconic train, has a weight of 31.1 grams, a diameter of 38 millimetres and a mintage of 44,367.